It’s not Oz, it’s La Défense!

 Business and Architecture…and Art

 The most striking architectural feature is the Arche de La Défense, a modern counterpart to the Arc of Triumph.
 If you stand under the La Défense Arche, also known as La Grande Arche, you are on a parallel line with the Arc de Triomphe, which is a kind of western doorway to Paris.
 The La Défense arch was completed in 1989 and houses government offices and a computer museum (currently closed to the public).

 There aren’t only office buildings at La Défense.
 You’ll find parks, fountains, and landscaped areas.
 In order to feed so many hungry employees, there is a stunning variety of restaurants of all kinds, in all directions.
 It’s also possible to buy a fast meal at one of the food trucks and listen to an outdoor noontime concert.
 Scattered throughout the mini-city there are 60 outdoor sculptures from 50 artists from 14 nationalities.

 It’s worth a visit to La Défense for the other-worldly experience of the layout and architecture.
-The huge buildings, fountains, terraced stairways and landscaped spaces are artfully arranged with sculpture, restaurants, and wide-open plazas.
+The huge buildings, fountains, terraced stairways, and landscaped spaces are artfully arranged with sculptures, restaurants, and wide-open plazas.